 For something a little different get the ferry out to Governor’s Island.
-It’s open May through October and has many live events.
+It’s open from May through October and has many live events.
 It is another great place to cycle in New York City.

-Washington Square isn’t the greenest park you’ll ever visit but it has so much character and life in it – there is always something interesting going on.
+Washington Square isn’t the greenest park you’ll ever visit, but it has so much character and life in it – there is always something interesting going on.

 NYC has so many extraordinary buildings.
 For me, the most beautiful is the Chrysler Building.
 I also love the art deco wonder that is Grand Central Station.
 And Rockefeller Centre is just stunning at Christmas time.